tristansokol/Bobcats/improved-jerk.md

 ## Background

-The improved JERK agent is an AI agent for reinforcement learning that uses a combination of random exploration and episode exploitation to build a successful solution to the environment.
+The improved JERK agent is an AI agent for reinforcement learning that uses a combination of random exploration and episode exploitation to solve and optimise solutions to episode.
+Initially the agent explores the environment somewhat randomly until an episode ends, then with a previous solution stored, continues to explore as well as repeat the best existing solution.

-At the start of each episode, there is first a check
+Here are definitions of some of the terms that I'll be using in case you are not familar:

+* **Episode** a set of timesteps, actions, and rewards that defines a discreet engagement of the agent with the environment.
+For this code, an episode is a level of Sonic the Hedgehog gameplay, it starts when the level begins, and ends whenever Sonic dies, reaches the end, or runs out of time.

+* **Action** This is a an input the agent applies to the evironment.
+With our Sega Genesis version of Sonic, these correspond to a button press of the 12 buttoned Genesis controller.
+In our code they are represented by an array of 12 booleans `[False False False False False False False False False False False False]` corresponding to `[B, A, MODE, START, UP, DOWN, LEFT, RIGHT, C, Y, X, Z]`

-Diagram of flowchart describing
+TODO Diagram of flowchart describing

 start a new episode
  - if exploit & solutions